ioarun/ioarun.github.io/_posts/2017-03-07-particle-filter.md

 title-img : images/2017/particle-filter/particle-filter.gif
 ---

 Robot world is exciting!
-For people completely unaware of what goes inside the robots and how they manage to do what they do, it seems almost magical.In this post I will try to scratch the surface of one very important part of robotics called robot localization.
+For people completely unaware of what goes inside the robots and how they manage to do what they do, it seems almost magical.In this post, with the help of an implementation, I will try to scratch the surface of one very important part of robotics called robot localization.

 <!--more-->